JellenHammer/Champlain-College-CNCS-Notes/README.md

 # CNCS-Portfolio-2022-2027
-My portfolio of Computer Networking and Cybersecurity work.
+A collective portfolio of my hands-on work with designing networks, such as student networking labs, and my logical work and studies.